Echoes of the Blank Slate in the Urban Landscape.

-The Craft Council Gallery of Newfoundland & Labrador has invited Susan Campbell to open a solo exhibition in August 2021.
+The Craft Council Gallery of Newfoundland & Labrador has invited me to open a solo exhibition in August 2021.
 The overarching theme of Palimpsests of Place considers how urban environments are manipulated and shaped.
-Campbell’s process of apprehending inscriptions and boundary marks found on–site explores patterns of impermanence perpetuated by technological developments in the production of space.
+My process of apprehending inscriptions and boundary marks found on-site explores patterns of impermanence perpetuated by technological developments in the production of space.

 The exhibition explores how urban frameworks engender a provisional landscape—one which, according to contemporary philosopher Bernard Stiegler, is relentlessly manipulated by “technological beings” whose settlement and migration patterns are programmed to deplete the earth’s resources, including the availability of fertile land.
 Absence of place is a common narrative throughout much of the work, conveying notions of “rationality” in the market, and how urban frameworks, born of capitalism, “seek to make space a blank slate upon which the agents of capital—merchants, industrialists, financiers, real estate agents, corporate executives—can inscribe their plans and desires” (Derek R. Ford).

-Craft Council of Newfoundland & Labrador, 275 Duckworth Street, St. John’s, NL
+Craft Council of Newfoundland & Labrador, 155 Water Street, St. John’s, NL

 Friday, August 27th – Friday, October 1st, 2021